Alcohol and Opiate Abuse are Risk Factors for Dislocation After Primary Reverse Shoulder Arthroplasty

 Abstract

 Background: As indications for reverse total shoulder arthroplasty (RTSA) expand and patients present with increasing comorbidities, complications have become more frequent.
 Dislocation and instability are devastating complications and have become one of the leading causes of revision surgery.
 Current literature suggests multifactorial causes for dislocation, but studies are limited to physiologic and mechanical risk factors.
-The purpose of this study was to investigate social risk factors,
+The purpose of this study was to investigate social risk factors, including alcohol and drug abuse, and their association with dislocation after RTSA.

 Methods: A retrospective cohort of all RTSA performed at a single center by the senior author between January 2012 and March 2021 was reviewed.
 All patients had minimum 1 year follow-up.
 Cases of revision arthroplasty were excluded.
 Patients were grouped into two cohorts based on the presence or absence of any postoperative dislocation events.
 Bivariate analysis was used to compare patient characteristics and identify risk factors for dislocation.